thewildling/SummerProject2020/README.md

 ## Reuirements ##

-- Visual Studio or another editor where one can write HTML, CSS, Javascript
+- Visual Studio or another editor where one can write HTML, CSS, Javascript and C#
 - A web hosting provider (I used Inifinity Free)